Drudoo/Fadecandy_workshop/README.md

 	opc.ledStrip(0, 64, width/2, height/2, width / 70.0, 0, false);

 First we have the index, since this is the first row of pixels we just use 0 as index.
 Here we just say the length is 64 pixels, with a midpoint the same as the grid.
-The spacing is a bit different, but with 64 pixels `width/70` should work. `0` is again the rotation and false specify to direction.
+The spacing is a bit different, but with 64 pixels `width/70` should work. `0` is again the rotation and false specify we dont want to reverse the strip.

 It's straightforward to change individual pixels and in order to use images as source for the pattern, the fadecandy examples are a good source of information.